enkidevs/curriculum/javascript/core/objects/converting-to-and-from-json.md

 //prints {"food":"dog snacks"}
 ```

-To convert JSON string back to JavaScript you can use `JSON.parse()` method.
+To convert a JSON string back to JavaScript you can use `JSON.parse()` method.

 Example: